DerrickC1911/Cyber-Security-Boot-Camp/README.md

  - metricbeat *collect metrics from the operating system and from services running on the server.
 It takes the metrics and statistics that it collects and ships them to the    output that you specify, such as Elasticsearch or Logstash.*

- - filebeat *The Filebeat module can handle audit logs, deprecation logs, gc logs, server logs, and slow logs*
+ - filebeat *The Filebeat module can handle audit logs, deprecation logs, gc logs, server logs, and slow logs.*

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: